-Actions that were planned for 2018/19 Original Timescale Outcome General Data Protection Regulations: Action plan for ensuring compliance May 2018 Work started in 2017 to prepare for GDPR implementation, researching as much as we could by attending conferences, webinars, talking to other local authorities and keeping up to date with news from the Information Commissioners Office.
-The information gathered along with the ICO guidance - "Preparing for the General Data Protection Regulations (GDPR) 12 steps to take now" - was used to create the implementation plan. • The main actions to ensure compliance were: • All relevant policies were revised with the incoming GDPRs - including policy review, organisational awareness.
-M 1 2040 All Information Asset Registers were updated A new privacy notice was created A process for handling individual rights requests was created The information security investigation process was revised, A template was created for Data Privacy Impact Assessments (DPIA's) Action plan for reviewing and monitoring ongoing compliance March 2019 The Information Management Risk Assessment (IMRA's) template was updated Guidance created for privacy by design Coordination of contacting of all providers and suppliers to ensure their GDPR compliance All consent guidance was revised and updated The data protection e-learning was re-written, very strong completion rate achieved and annual re-testing for all users introduced for 2019/20.
-A GDPR toolkit was created for the intranet 60 individual team briefings were done 8 site surgeries were held 8 briefings o providers were held 4 briefings to schools 4 briefings to transport providers 2 stakeholder workshops to senior managers Monthly intranet headlines, regular Yammer posts Work did not stop on 25 May; the new regulations have increased staff awareness of data protection which has resulted in an increase in risk assessments and staff queries.
+Actions that were planned for 2018/19 Original Timescale Outcome General Data Protection Regulations: Action plan for ensuring compliance with the incoming GDPRs - including policy review, organisational awareness.
+Action plan for regiewing and monitoring ongoing compliance May 2018 March 2019 Work started in 2017 to prepare for GDPR implementation, researching as much as we could by attending conferences, webinars, talking to other local authorities and keeping up to date with news from the Information Commissioners Office.
+The information gathered along with the ICO guidance - "Preparing for the General Data Protection Regulations (GDPR) 12 steps to take now" - was used to create the implementation plan. • The main actions to ensure compliance were: • All relevant policies were revised • All Information Asset Registers were updated • A new privacy notice was created • A process for handling individual rights requests was created • A process for handling individual rights requests was created • The information security investigation process was revised, • A template was created for Data Privacy Impact Assessments (DPIA's) • The Information Management Risk Assessment (IMRA's) template was updated • Guidance created for privacy by design • Coordination of contacting of all providers and suppliers to ensure their GDPR compliance • All consent guidance was revised and updated • The data protection e-learning was re-written, very strong completion rate achieved and annual re-testing for all users introduced for 2019/20. • A GDPR toolkit was created for the intranet • 60 individual team briefings were done • 8 site surgeries were held • 4 briefings to transport providers • 2 stakeholder workshops to senior managers • Monthly intranet headlines, regular Yammer posts Work did not stop on 25 May; the new regulations have increased staff awareness of data protection which has resulted in an increase in risk assessments and staff queries.
 Other changes such as the reporting period for information security breaches being reduced to 72 hours and the delivery period for subject access requests being reduced from 40 days to 30 days has placed a greater pressure on resource to deliver to the new deadlines.
-However, the increased awareness is positive for the council as it helps to ensure that we are complying with the requirements of the GDPR.
+However, the increased awareness is positive for the council as it helps to ensure that we are complying wit